 - Hellcab ends with a shot of the cab from the back, and at the license plate is a QUIT button.

-- Clearing Panel de Pon on Easy informs the player that they're not getting any cool secrets for this and instructs them to hit Reset and try on a harder difficulty.
+- Clearing Panel de Pon on Easy shows a screen where Lip informs you that there isn't anything past this point, and instructs you to hit Reset and try on a harder difficulty.
 The localized version, Tetris Attack, removed this trope (you can hit A instead to go back to the title) but left in the text referring to it.
+Yoshi is considerably less patient than Lip is, eventually losing his temper with you if you wait long enough.
+The harder difficulties also have unending end cards — Normal ends with a credit roll, while Hard and Super Hard add a The End screen.

 - The Windows version of Chip's Challenge ends this way, showing Chip being cheered by the Bit Buster after he completes the final level (whether the 144th or the secret 149th) in Melinda's clubhouse.
 The game does save your progress, but if you want to return to a level, you have to quit and then enter again.

-- Final Fantasy I up to Final Fantasy VII just shows a never-ending field of stars after the credits finish up.
+- Final Fantasy up to Final Fantasy VII just show a never-ending field of stars after the credits finish up.

 - In the original Star Fox, beating the "Out of This Dimension" level serves as a Gainax Ending to the game.
 After beating a giant slot machine boss, the player can fly through the credits until "THE END" appears.
 The player can shoot at the letters in "THE END", but the game will otherwise not progress any further.
 Downplayed as there is a way out aside from resetting the system, which is letting the enemies that still appear kill you until you get a game over.

-- Doki Doki Literature Club! takes this trope Up to Eleven.
+- Doki Doki Literature Club! exaggerates this trope.
 After completely clearing the game, you are placed on a screen with a letter from Monika, or the game maker if you got the Golden Ending.
-However, closing and reopening the game will not let you play the game again; to play again, you have to uninstall and reinstall the game.
+However, closing and reopening the game will not let you play the game again; to play again, you have to delete a specific file mentioned in the game's readme.